nmogire/tcp-library-implementation/README.md

 # tcp-library-implementation
-Exercise implementing a simulation of the tcp socket library
+A network protocol programming exercise.
+Implementing a simulation of the tcp socket library specified in RFC793